fsantanna/pingus/ceu/README.md

 Note that dispatching hierarchies cross game engine code, suggesting that most games use this control-flow pattern heavily.
-In the case of the Pingus engine, we rewrote 9 files from C++ to Céu, reducing them from 515 to 173 LoCs, mostly because of dispatching code.
+In the case of the Pingus engine, we rewrote 9 files from C++ to Céu, reducing them from 515 to 173 LoCs, mostly due to dispatching code removal.

 <!--
 engine/         173     515     0.34        part that interacts with the game logic